Prerequisites, Requirements & Application Process

 - Official transcripts for any course work completed since original application

-Applicants for reapplication must complete the interview process and all other prerequisites for admission.
+Applicants for reapplication must complete the interview process, prerequisites, and all other requirements for admission.

-Applications to SCNM will stay active (on file) for no more than one year.
+Applications to SCNM will stay active (on file) for two years.
 After this time, an applicant must reapply for admission by submitting a full application packet (including letters of recommendation, transcripts and fees), meet new admission requirements (if applicable), and participate in the interview cycle.